House Fire Statistics and Facts to Know in 2025

 Structure Type Breakdown

-Single-family homes face the highest fire risk among all residential structures.
+Single-family homes have the highest fire risk among all residential structures.
 One and two-family dwellings account for the vast majority of residential fires and related fatalities, with roughly a one-in-125 lifetime risk of dying in a home fire.

 Apartments rank second in fire frequency but benefit from more modern building codes requiring sprinkler systems.
 Other multi-family housing experiences fewer total fires but often presents evacuation challenges due to limited exit routes or unfamiliar layouts.